Website icon Xpert.Digital

 Broad sectoral coverage

-The index covers a wide range of economic activities.
-In addition to the manufacturing sector, which receives a lot of attention, the service sector and the construction industry are also taken into account.
-This comprehensive view enables a holistic picture of economic dynamics.
+The index captures a broad spectrum of economic activity.
+In addition to the closely watched manufacturing sector, the service sector and the construction industry are also taken into account.
+This comprehensive approach provides a holistic picture of economic dynamics.

 Clear indicator scale

 The PMI uses a scale from 0 to 100 points.
-A value of 50 forms the neutral threshold.
-Values above 50 signal economic expansion or growth in the sector under consideration, while values below 50 indicate a contraction or decline.
-The further the value is from the 50 point mark, the more pronounced the respective movement is.
+A value of 50 represents the neutral threshold.
+Values above 50 indicate economic expansion or growth in the sector under consideration, while values below 50 suggest contraction or decline.
+The further the value is from the 50-point mark, the more pronounced the movement.

 High frequency of publication

-The monthly publication of the HCOB PMI® ensures that the data is highly up-to-date.
-This enables economic participants to react promptly to changes in the economic situation and adapt their decisions accordingly.
-The early publication compared to many other economic data makes it a particularly valuable leading indicator.
+The monthly publication of the HCOB PMI® ensures highly up-to-date data.
+This enables economic actors to react promptly to changes in the economic situation and adjust their decisions accordingly.
+Its early publication, compared to many other economic data sets, makes it a particularly valuable leading indicator.

-The calculation of the HCOB PMI® is based on detailed monthly surveys of purchasing managers in various industries.
-Due to their position, these managers are directly involved in the procurement processes and therefore have up-to-date information and assessments on the economic situation of their companies and the respective sectors.
-The questions cover aspects such as new orders, production levels, employment, delivery times and inventory levels.
+The HCOB PMI® is calculated based on detailed monthly surveys of purchasing managers across various industries.
+These managers, due to their positions, are directly involved in procurement processes and therefore possess up-to-date information and assessments of the economic situation of their companies and the respective sectors.
+The questions cover aspects such as order intake, production levels, employment, lead times, and inventory levels.

-The importance and diverse applications of the HCOB PMI®
+The significance and diverse applications of the HCOB PMI®

 The HCOB PMI® is an indispensable tool for a wide range of stakeholders: